Chemistry (2020 - 2022)

 Major in Chemistry, B.A.

 The minimum major requirements, in addition to the core courses cited above, are completion of the Physical Chemistry Laboratory course (CHEM-UA 661), Inorganic Chemistry (CHEM-UA 711), and two advanced chemistry elective courses for the B.A. degree.
-Please note that Advanced Independent Study and Research (CHEM-UA 997, 998) and Senior Honors in Chemistry (CHEM-UA 995, 996) do not count as advanced electives for the major.
+Please note that Advanced Independent Study and Research (CHEM-UA 997, 998), Senior Honors in Chemistry (CHEM-UA 995, 996), and Mathematics of Chemistry (CHEM-UA 140) do not count as advanced electives for the major.

 Major in Biochemistry, B.A.

 The minimum requirements, in addition to the core courses cited above, are Biochemistry I and II (CHEM-UA 881, 882), Experimental Biochemistry and Laboratory (CHEM-UA 885), Advanced Biochemistry (CHEM-UA 890), and one advanced chemistry elective.
-Advanced Independent Study and Research (CHEM-UA 997, 998) and Senior Honors in Chemistry (CHEM-UA 995, 996) do not count as advanced electives for the major.
+Advanced Independent Study and Research (CHEM-UA 997, 998), Senior Honors in Chemistry (CHEM-UA 995, 996), and Mathematics of Chemistry (CHEM-UA 140) do not count as advanced electives for the major.
 Students in this major are reminded that these courses must be taken in the proper order.
 Careful course planning is required to ensure that this can be done within a normal four-year program.

 Biochemistry majors are strongly encouraged to take Cellular and Molecular Biology I and II (BIOL-UA 21, 22).
 This is especially important for those students wishing to enter graduate programs in biochemistry.